OpenBB-finance/OpenBB/website/content/_index.md

 Next to that, to enable or disable certain functionalities of the terminal you can use the `featflags` menu which includes the following:

-- `logcollection` whether you wish to enable logging to help the OpenBB team improve functionalities (default is yes).
 - `retryload` whenever you misspell commands, try to use the `load` command with it first (default is no).
 - `tab` whether to use tabulate to print DataFrames, to prettify these DataFrames (default is yes).
 - `cls` whether to clear the command window after each command (default is no).
 - `color` whether to use colors within the terminal (default is yes).
 - `promptkit` whether you wish to enable autocomplete and history (default is yes).
-- `predict` whether you would like to enable prediction features (default is yes).
 - `thoughts` whether to receive a thought of the day (default is no).
 - `reporthtml` whether to open reports as HTML instead of Jupyter Notebooks (default is yes).
 - `exithelp` whether to automatically print the help message when you use `q` (default is yes).